oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 ![Image](/assets/nba/row_avgs_graph.png)
 This is especially true in the lower bowl:
 ![Image](/assets/nba/lb_rows_graph.png)
-The trend is not as strong in the upper bowl:
+The row trend is not as strong in the upper bowl:
 ![Image](/assets/nba/ub_rows.png)

 **Front Row Views (FRV):** &nbsp;<br>
 Many non-row 1 seats overhang tunnels or entrances and have no seats in front of them.
-These seats were labeled as front row views (Example below of seats overhanging the player tunnel): &nbsp;<br>
+I labeled these seats as front row views (Example below of seats overhanging the player tunnel): &nbsp;<br>
 ![Image](/assets/nba/frv.jpg)

 &nbsp;<br>